CSCfi/Kielipankki-utilities/docs/howto_korp_publish.md

 ## Publish on a test instance of Korp
 At first, the corpus configuration should be installed on a separate test instance of Korp.
-Jyrki Niemi takes care of this.
+Ask someone with the rights to do that.
 Just let him know, when you pushed your changes of the Korp configuration and translation files in GitHub.

 Example of a test instance of Korp: